psychemedia/island-storynotes/wightnotes.md

 not only appear incomprehensible to a careful observer,but which cannot always be accounted for by the naturalist.
 Of this we met with an instance here.
-W e could not help surveying, with a wonder bordering on astonishment, the sheep that had got over the edges of the craggy precipices, from the downs they grazed on, and lay in the hollows of the rocks, in order to shelter t h e m felves from the heat;- we even observed their bleating young ones carefully to de fcend, and reach their dams in safety.- How ,thus fearless of danger,they leave the plains,andventure on these hazardous de clivities,where the least false step must be attended with destruction,is,we believe, beyond the comprehension of the mostfa gacious naturalist.- So extraordinary did it appear to us, that nothing but ocular d e monstration could have convinced us of the truth of it.- The account received from a peasant,had we not seen their situation, would havemet with but little credit from us. p207-8
+W e could not help surveying, with a wonder bordering on astonishment, the sheep that had got over the edges of the craggy precipices, from the downs they grazed on, and lay in the hollows of the rocks, in order to shelter themselves from the heat;- we even observed their bleating young ones carefully to de fcend, and reach their dams in safety.-
+How ,thus fearless of danger, they leave the plains, and venture on these hazardous de clivities, where the least false step must be attended with destruction, is, we believe, beyond the comprehension of the mostfa gacious naturalist.- So extraordinary did it appear to us, that nothing but ocular d e monstration could have convinced us of the truth of it.- The account received from a peasant, had we not seen their situation, would have met with but little credit from us. p207-8
  A phoenomenon of another nature, but not less singular, presented itself to us here.
-When wesatout from Knowle a storm seemed to be pending in the horizon ; and by the time we had reached St.Lawrencew eheard several claps ofthunder.
-As every incident which tended to produce picturesque effects instantly attracted our attention ,we cast our eyes towards the sea, in order to observe whether any alteration had taken place on its smooth surface ; when , to our great surprise, we plainly perceived a vessel ,within eight miles of the shore, labouring under the effects of the storm , and apparently in the greatest distress.
-And what was extremely striking was, that though the sea where where the vessel happened to be,rolled (as it is commonly termed,)mountains high, yet not a breath of that air, which was there fo tempestuous, ruffled the water on the beach beneath us.- An operation of N a ture that had never before fallen under our inspection ; and we greatly regretted not having with us some ingenious painter, in the marine line, to take an exact represents ation of it.
+When wesatout from Knowle a storm seemed to be pending in the horizon ; and by the time we had reached St.Lawrence we heard several claps ofthunder.
+As every incident which tended to produce picturesque effects instantly attracted our attention, we cast our eyes towards the sea, in order to observe whether any alteration had taken place on its smooth surface ; when , to our great surprise, we plainly perceived a vessel, within eight miles of the shore, labouring under the effects of the storm , and apparently in the greatest distress.
+And what was extremely striking was, that though the sea where where the vessel happened to be,rolled (as it is commonly termed,) mountains high, yet not a breath of that air, which was there fo tempestuous, ruffled the water on the beach beneath us.- An operation of Nature that had never before fallen under our inspection ; and we greatly regretted not having with us some ingenious painter, in the marine line, to take an exact represents ation of it.
-: A light, rendered more bright by the contrast, had spread itselfround the elec tric cloud, which was thus venting its rage upon the helpless ship, and rendered the scene more gloomy.
+: A light, rendered more bright by the contrast, had spread itself round the electric cloud, which was thus venting its rage upon the helpless ship, and rendered the scene more gloomy.
 By a glass, we could perceive that she laboured much under the 'violence of the storm , and every wave came full fraught with danger.
-For near an hour did the tempest permit us to behold its raging at a distance; but at length a brisk wind springing up, it made its way towards us,and we should have shared in its“ pitiless peltings,”had we not retired to a neighbouring cottage, where we continued til it had passed on.
+For near an hour did the tempest permit us to behold its raging at a distance; but at length a brisk wind springing up, it made its way towards us,and we should have shared in its " pitiless peltings," had we not retired to a neighbouring cottage, where we continued til it had passed on.

-#
+# TO DO

-Irish fairy strories fairytales legends myths
+Irish fairy stories fairytales legends myths

 Myths & legends of the Celtic race by Rolleston, T. W. (Thomas William), 1857-1920